Code-the-Dream-School/node-v3/lessons/08JWTBasics.md

 - What Features/Functions will your project have?
   - What do you plan to include and/or build in your final project?
 (Some examples may be extensions, third-party libraries, security features, testing capabilites, etc.)

-Here are two other final projects from a past class to show you other alternatives to the two you saw during week 1:
+To help you prepare, here are two other final projects from a past class to show you other alternatives to the two you saw during week 1:

 **_This project was built using EJS:_**